 Because glitches pose a threat to online players, an entire community's value structure evolved in a way that has warps our views of gamesmanship and sportsmanship.
 To define where themselves Madden players adopt terms like SIM, Tourney, or Freestyle, to name a few, to describe their head-to-head gaming tactics, styles, and philosophies.
 Players tend to identify with the group that best mirrors gamesmanship and sportsmanship ideals, but there may be more common ground that we think.

 Definitions for gamesmanship include words like winning, outwitting, and cunning.
-Sportsmanship definitions includes words like losing, courtesy, and fairness.
+Sportsmanship definitions include words like losing, courtesy, and fairness.
 Gamesmanship explicitly excludes cheating.
 So does sportsmanship.
 The theme in the definitions specifically relates to winning and losing respectively, and how we do each.

 Throughout time sportsmen have been adored for their gamesmanship.
 An ability to change a game's momentum in clutch situations is a talent few possess.
 Today there are several players enshrined in the Pro Football Hall of Fame who were known for both their gamesmanship and fiery disposition.
 We hope they possessed sportsmanship, but gamesmanship mattered more.
 After all, there is no such thing as a Sportsmanship Hall of Fame.
 Good losers are appreciated, not celebrated or immortalized.

 Occasionally a player comes along whose gamesmanship is matched with the honor and fairness of a true sportsman.
-Figures, such as Walter Peyton, reach heroic proportions.
-It didn’t seem fair to also see him lay down devastating blocks on blitzing linebackers.
+Figures, such as Walter Payton, reach heroic proportions.
+It didn't seem fair to also see him lay down devastating blocks on blitzing linebackers.
 We watched as he ran over and around players when he had the ball, then watched in awe as he helped them up after the whistle.
-If his effort toward perfecting the seemingly insignificant details of his craft and drive to be the best weren’t enough to have him enshrined for his gamesmanship alone, his respect for the game of football and his opponents was a testament to how we should strive to play any game together.
+If his effort toward perfecting the seemingly insignificant details of his craft and drive to be the best weren't enough to have him enshrined for his gamesmanship alone, his respect for the game of football and his opponents was a testament to how we should strive to play any game together.

 For Madden players playing the computer though, only gamesmanship matters.
 The CPU doesn't think, have tendencies, nor will it catch on to repetition.
 The computer doesn't get upset when its plays are defeated by solid football or cheated with shenanigans.
 It won't quit when the score gets out of hand, nor will it lobby for reform after the game is over.
 It won't slam the controller, press the reset button, pull the power cord, nor judge us if we do.
 If the CPU loses it just gets ready for the next game.
 It would seem the computer displays the ideal qualities of sportsmanship we should try to imitate.